Gilenya (Fingolimod Hydrochloride)

 Drug Class

-sphingosine 1-phosphate (S1-P) receptor modulator
+sphingosine 1-phosphate (S1-P) receptor modulators

 Used For